-As the name suggests, mild IVF is a softer approach to the conventional IVF, which means a lesser aggressive drug therapy is used.
+As the name suggests, mild or mini IVF is a softer approach to the conventional IVF, which means a lesser aggressive drug therapy is used.

-The suppression of gonadotropin hormones, as in the antagonist protocol of IVF, is not done in mild IVF so your body will never go into the temporary menopausal stage.
+The suppression of gonadotropin hormones, as in the antagonist protocol of IVF, is not done in this procedure so your body will never go into the temporary menopausal stage.

 Eggs will be collected after only a few days of ovarian stimulation and fused with the sperm from your partner.